 Examine the major perspectives that predominate in psychology today, including the biological, cognitive, developmental, sociocultural, and clinical subfields.

-As a psychology major, you have the opportunity to work with faculty on their research, conduct your own independent research projects, and complete supervised field experiences and internships at renowned universities such as Yale and Tulane.
-The psychology department’s nationally recognized chapter of Psi Chi, the National Honor Society in Psychology, invites students to present their research at regional psychology conventions, giving you invaluable experience and a chance to network.
+Take advantage of the opportunity to work with faculty on their research, conduct your own independent research projects, and complete supervised field experiences and internships at renowned universities such as Yale and Tulane.
+The psychology department’s nationally recognized chapter of Psi Chi, the International Honor Society in Psychology, invites students to present their research at regional psychology conventions, giving you invaluable experience and a chance to network.

 Courses are designed to familiarize you with the major concepts, theoretical perspectives, empirical findings, and historical trends in psychology.
 In your senior year choose between an extensive review of the literature on a psychological topic, or an empirical research study that you propose and conduct independently.
 You present you senior comprehensive project to the psychology faculty and your peers.